Overview of →

 ⊢ ―― from→d4→tomatches positions where the next move is a sliding move that crosses the square

-is the arriving square of the move matching ――
+That is because, from here is the departing square and to is the arriving square of the move matching ―― .

 In many studies derived from problem themes, such as Bristol and Turton, a critical square must be crossed by a particular move.
 This usage occurs in turton.cql and bristol-universal.cql.